• Skip to primary navigation

 ACOUSTIC

 Several different acoustic principles exist for strain sensing and are being used to some extent in aerospace.
-Changes in strain or temperature cause shifts in the acoustic wave speed, which can be detected by the acoustic sensor.
-Coupling the acoustic signals on and off the rotating shaft/spindle is a complex mechanical challenge and this principle is not really seen as a contender for the e-bike torque sensor.
+Changes in strain or temperature cause shifts in the acoustic wave speed, which the acoustic sensor can detect.
+Coupling the acoustic signals on and off the rotating shaft/spindle is a complex mechanical challenge and this principle is not really a contender for the e-bike torque sensor.

-Some advances in the research suggest there may be viable acoustic wave-based alternatives sometime in the future.
-Experience from other technologies tells us this can be 5-10 years out as the transition from research to the industry can be quite slow.
+Some advances in the research suggest viable acoustic wave-based alternatives sometime in the future.
+However, experience from other technologies tells us this can be 5-10 years out as the transition from research to the industry can be quite slow.

 MAGNETIC FIELD STRENGTH SENSOR

 This principle is very cost-effective for linear distance measurements.
 A hall effect sensor measures the distance to a permanent magnet by measuring the field strength.
-The big challenge with this type of sensor is that the field strength follows a d^3 function meaning the dynamic range of distances is quite limited.
+The big challenge with this type of sensor is that the field strength follows a d^3 function.
+This limits the dynamic range of distances.
 In e-bikes, this principle has only been used for hub drive solutions (motor in the hub of the wheel as opposed to the crank area).
 Due to the range limitation, this seems to be difficult to use this principle with the pre-tension required for a belt drive.

 E-BIKE TORQUE SENSOR COMPARISON

 As evident from the overview table, the contactless strain gauge sensor is a quite favorable solution for many e-bike applications.
-The main disadvantage is the fact that additional electronics are needed on the rotating part.
-With the cost of electronics being driven down all the time, this is considered a minor disadvantage.
+The main disadvantage is that the rotating part needs additional electronics.
+Since the cost of electronics goes down all the time, this is a minor disadvantage.

 Practical e-bike torque sensor solutions in use today are based mostly on the passive magnetostrictive principle with limited accuracy.
-A shift toward contact-less and indirect strain gauge systems is predicted for the higher performance and safer e-bikes of the future.
+A shift toward contact-less and indirect strain gauge systems will secure higher performance and safer e-bikes in the future.